okonb/programming-language-interpreter/README.md

     };
 }
 ```
-*It is currently not advanced or convenient enough to build anything non-trivial (no arrays, limited I/O etc.).*
+*The language is currently not advanced or convenient enough to build anything non-trivial with it (no arrays, limited I/O etc.).*

 ## Building
 ### Requirements